Simulate flow in a static mixer#

 import ansys.cfx.core as pycfx

-from ansys.cfx.core import examples
+from ansys.tools.common.example_download import download_manager

 Download required files#

-mesh_file_name = examples.download_file(
+mesh_file_name = download_manager.download_file(

 "StaticMixerMesh.gtm",